firefly-cpp/NiaARM/paper/paper.md

 preprocess their data, implement several interest measures, and powerful visualization techniques.
 In a nutshell, the benefits of the NiaARM framework are:

-1. Simple way to mine association rules on numerical and categorical datasets.
+1. Simple way to mine association rules on numerical, categorical, or mixed attribute-type datasets.

-2. Combined with the NiaPy library, it allows testing out the ARM-DE approach using arbitrary nature-inspired algorithms.
+2. Combined with the NiaPy library, it allows testing out the proposed approach using arbitrary nature-inspired algorithms.

-3. Implementation of several popular interest measures, for measuring the quality of mined rules.
+3. A vast collection of implemented popular interest measures to measure mined rules' quality.

 4. Powerful visualization methods.

-5. A simple command line interface for mining association rules.
+5. A simple command-line interface for easier handling with the proposed tool.

 # References